PBA House Approves Committee Resolution on 'Payday Loans,' May 10, 2013

 The PBA House of Delegates voted May 10, 2013, to approve the Legal Services to the Public Committee's resolution opposing legislation that would weaken existing consumer protections by legalizing small loans at rates exceeding those currently allowed by law in Pennsylvania.
 Read the resolution.

-PBA House of Delegates Approves Resolution for continued Funding of Courts, Legal Services
+PBA House of Delegates Supports Continued Funding of Courts and Legal Services, May 6, 2011

 On May 6, 2011, the PBA House of Delegates approved the resolution of the Access to Justice Committee that PBA support the extension of Act 49 fees on all court filings included in Act 122 for a period not to exceed 48 months, during which period the PBA shall further vigorously advocate increased appropriations to fund adequately the court system's general government operations and legal services, which would allow for the eventual elimination of those filing fees; and that PBA support the continuation of the Act 122 filing fees at an amount of up to $3 per filing dedicated to funding legal services.
 Click here for the resolution.